dawids222/DI-Lite/README.md

 // dependency can have a tag to distinguish dependencies of the same type Container.Single<DependencyType>("tag", () => new DependencyImp());

+// already instantiated objects can be used Container.Single<DependencyType>(dependencyInstance);

 // we can already use our container for creating new dependencies Container.Single<DependencyType>("tag2", () => new DependencyImp(Container.Get<DependencyOfOurDependencyType>()));